MicrosoftDocs/winrt-api/windows.graphics.display/brightnessoverride_setbrightnessscenario_1995700297.md

 # Windows.Graphics.Display.BrightnessOverride.SetBrightnessScenario

 ## -description
-Sets the brightness level, by specifying a scenario that has well-known brightness level, and the override options of the brightness override.
+Sets the brightness level, by specifying a scenario that has a well-known brightness level, and the override options of the brightness override.

 ## -parameters